 The City's public works department was considering types of activities to reduce small stream flooding within the city including dredge and fill activities in several streams within the city that had been prone to flooding in the past.
 It was the understanding of the head of the public works department at the time, that the City would need to obtain a state permit from the DNR each time it wanted to enter a stream, and that process may have an adverse effect on the timing of the dredging projects.
 The City decided to request through the Home Rule proposal that it be required to obtain permits only from the United States Army Corps of Engineers in order to provide timely relief from unsightly or dangerous conditions within the City.
 In the first meeting with state agencies regarding the Home Rule proposal, the DNR offered that it could, under existing regulations and discretion, issue the city an annual entry permit for dredging operations in its streams.
-The permit was issued in 2008, and has been renewed annually.
+The permit was issued in 2008, and has been renewed annually since then, as necessary.

-Initiative: Relief from DEP "per load" testing Category of Issues Addre essed (check all that apply) Organization ☑ Administration Personnel 🗆 Other Was this non-tax initiative a part of your original plan application \square or a plan amendment \square ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-If yes, when was the ord inance enacted?
+Initiative: Relief from DEP "per load" testing Category of Issues Addre essed (check all that apply) ☐ Organization ☑ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application $oxdots$ or a plan amendment \Box amendment □?
+Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☑ No ☑ No If yes, when was the ord inance enacted?
+If no, please describe challenges faced in enacting the related ordinance(s)